zhgzhg/GPhpThread/README.md

 GPhpThread - Generic PHP Threads
 ================================

-A heavy threads implementation written only pure PHP.
-This can come in handy the host system does not have PHP threads module installed and for some reason it cannot be installed (lack of privilleges, legacy system, ect.)
+A heavy threads implementation written only in pure PHP.
+This can come in handy when the host system does not have PHP threads module installed and for some reason it cannot be installed (lack of privilleges, legacy system, ect.).

 Features:

-* OO thread creation ideology
+* OO thread creation and management ideology
-* Basic thread execution control
+* Basic thread execution control - start, stop, join -> non/blocking
 * Support for thread exit codes
 * Critical section